-Getting regular screening tests (called Pap tests) and follow-up care can help prevent cervical cancer.
-You can get a Pap test (also called a Pap smear) is done in a doctor's office or clinic.
+Getting regular screening tests for cervical cancer (called Pap tests) and follow-up care can help prevent cervical cancer.
+You can get a Pap test (also called a Pap smear) at your doctor's office or health clinic.

-Most deaths from cervical cancer could be prevented by regular Pap tests.
+Most deaths from cervical cancer can be prevented if women get regular Pap tests.
 A Pap test can find abnormal (changed) cells before they turn into cancer.
 Pap tests can also find cervical cancer early, when it usually can be cured.

-If you are age 66 or older, ask your doctor if you need to get tested for cervical cancer.
+If you are age 66 or older, ask your doctor if cervical cancer screening is recommended for you.

 What happens during a Pap test?

-The doctor or nurse will also do a pelvic exam to check the uterus, ovaries, and other organs.
+The doctor or nurse will also do a pelvic exam to check your uterus, ovaries, and other organs.
 Learn how a Pap test is done.